 In the vehicle

-If you are in a vehicle shortly before an accident and you see that collision is inevitable, try to protect yourself.
+If you are in a vehicle shortly before an accident and you see that a collision is inevitable, try to protect yourself.

-If the blow is coming from the front and your safety belt is fastened, try to protect your face and eyes with your arms and hands, which reduces the risk of injury from glass shards.
+If the blow is coming from the front and your seat belt is fastened, try to protect your face and eyes with your arms and hands, which reduces the risk of injury from glass shards.

 Consequences and injuries of traffic accidents

-In summary, it can be said that traffic accidents have very serious consequences, due to many different risk factors, and are always unpredictable, so it can be argued that it is much easier to prevent them than to cope with the consequences.
+In summary, it can be said that traffic accidents have very serious consequences, due to many different risk factors, and they are always unpredictable, so it can be argued that it is much easier to prevent them than to cope with the consequences.